-- Graduate Student Advising Coordinator: Dr. Elizabeth Ottesen - Email: MIBGRDADV@uga.edu - Microbiology Peer Mentoring Program - For information on the current microbiology mentors or co-chairs of the program are, email Janice at mibcoord@uga.edu. - Microbiology Graduate Student Association (MGSA) - MGSA consists of different officers who could be good resources.
+- Graduate Student Advising Coordinator: Dr. Elizabeth Ottesen - o Email: MIBGRDADV@uga.edu - Microbiology Peer Mentoring Program - o For information on the current microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are, email Janice at microbiology mentors or co-chairs of the program are a supplication of the program are a supplication of the control of the program are a supplication of the supplication - Microbiology Graduate Student Association (MGSA) - MGSA consists of different officers who could be good resources.
 If you don't know who your MGSA officers are, email Janice at mibcoord@uga.edu.